Reporters, Engage a MotherToBaby Expert for Your Next News Story

 Can you provide insight and real-life implications of an exposure found to increase the chance for birth defects or other adverse pregnancy effects?

 Yes, we can.
 MotherToBaby has an international team of information specialists that are dedicated to the field of teratology, which is the study of agents that may cause birth defects when a baby is exposed during pregnancy.
 Our experts come from a variety of professional backgrounds, including obstetrics and gynecology, maternal-fetal medicine, genetics and genetic counseling, pediatrics, public health, pharmacy, and more.
-Our focus is to provide up-to-date, evidence-based information to women, health providers, and the general public about exposures (medications, infections, chemicals, workplace hazards, etc.) during pregnancy or breastfeeding that may impact a pregnancy or a baby’s growth or development.
+Our focus is to provide up-to-date, evidence-based information to people, health providers, and the general public about exposures (medications, infections, chemicals, workplace hazards, etc.) during pregnancy or breastfeeding that may impact a pregnancy or a baby’s growth or development.

 “In a day and age where reliable information about the risks of medications, alcohol, chemicals, beauty products and other exposures during pregnancy or while breastfeeding is hard to find, especially online, we realized how important it is to make sure the public has access to accurate information.
 MotherToBaby experts are the leaders in the field of teratology, and are up-to-date on the most cutting edge research on exposures that may impact developing babies.”